MED A3 is now the SDV-BS

-If you are the captain or crew aboard a commercial vessel, you are required to obtain the appropriate Marine Emergency Duties training certificate.
-In many cases, this is the only marine emergency duty training you will require.
+If you are the captain or crew aboard a commercial vessel, you need to hold the appropriate Marine Emergency Duties training certificate.
+In many cases, SDV-BS is the only marine emergency duty training you will require.

 Restricted Operator Certificate (ROC-M) now Offered

 The Restricted Operator Certificate - Marine (ROC-M) is now being offered during the evenings while the SVOP is running.
 Make the most of your training days by getting your radio certificate at the same time.

 You don't want to find yourself pleading your case in front of this Transport Canada Tribunal.

 Transport Canada is updating the Vessel Certificates Regulations to propose a broader definition of a sheltered waters voyage and to expand the sheltered waters voyages schedules.
 These proposed changes mean that some waters currently classified as near coastal voyage, Class 2 voyages would be classified as sheltered waters voyages.